Legal Settlements and Asbestos Exposure

 In law, settlements are a type of agreement or arrangement between both parties involved that settles matters in a legal dispute and effectively ends the litigation.
 Usually, in settlements, prosecution of action is taken back or dismissed, with no official judgment recorded after terms are met.
-Another draw for settlements is that it’s generally a conclusive contract between both parties that prevents the reopening of litigation.
+Another draw for settlements is that it’s generally a conclusive contract between both parties that prevent the reopening of litigation.

 Settlements VS. Verdicts

 There is one key difference between legal settlements and verdicts.
 Unlike with a settlement, a verdict involves a full court trial where the judge makes a final decision, or a verdict, on the charges brought against the opposite party.
-The verdict will be either “guilty” or “not guilty” on alleged charges, versus a settlement where both parties come to an agreement to avoid further court proceedings and withdraw judgment.
+The verdict will be either “guilty” or “not guilty” on alleged charges, versus settlements where both parties come to an agreement to avoid further court proceedings and withdraw judgment.